Faisa-l/AT-Interactivity-for-Activity-Project/README.md

 - There might be a Linux version.

 # Downloads
-Go to the [releases](https://github.com/Faisa-l/AT-Interactivity-for-Activity-Project/releases) section and download the correct apk/zip file for your system.
+Go to the [releases](https://github.com/Faisa-l/AT-Interactivity-for-Activity-Project/releases) section and then download and unzip the correct version for your system.
 The APK will install the app for your mobile device, whereas the zip files will include an executable to run the project.

 # Extra notes